-The SEN department is made up of a Assistant Head Teacher (SENCo), a full time teacher as the Assistant SENCo, a team of twelve Teaching Assistants, two specialist Senior Support Worker’ s for Literacy and Social, Mental and Emotional Health.
+The SEN department is made up of a Special Educational Needs Coordinator (SENCo), an Assistant SENCo, and a team of eleven Teaching Assistants.
 The department is also supported by part time Administrative Support Assistant.

-All of the Teaching Assistants support our students in band three, in addition they support specific students with statements or EHCPs across the school.
-In turn they key work a cohort of the students.
+All of the Teaching Assistants support our students in cycle three, in addition they support specific students with statements or EHCPs across the school.
+In turn they key work weekly a cohort of the students.
 This allows us to track and monitor the students to ensure progress is at the heart of what we do.

 In school we cater for a variety of SEN students.
 This includes students with difficulty in literacy and numeracy, social, mental, emotional health and behaviour issues, physical and sensory disabilities, speech and language barriers, weak comprehension, Autism Spectrum Disorder and Attention Deficit Hyperactivity Disorder.
 This highlights the most common needs at Kingsmead but is by no means an exhaustive list.